Elyssiah98/Lyssis-Designs/src/Pages/Blog/Posts/Ceramics/Ceramics-Techniques/Making-a-Clay-Pitcher.md

   <figcaption>Diagram of using the roller to join the edges.</figcaption>
 </figure>

 I then wrapped the clay slab around a wooden roller, using the roller itself to help create the cylindrical shape.
-Once the score edges met, I pressed them together firmly with the roller and used a damp sponge and fingers to smooth the seam, to ensure it blended in with the surface and kept the wall even.
+Once the scored edges met, I pressed them together firmly with the roller and used a damp sponge and fingers to smooth the seam, to ensure it blended in with the surface and kept the wall even.
 </div>

 <div class="clearfix">